sonelrubin/dynamics-365-contact-center/contact-center/implement/provision-channels.md

 You can set up channels in the Contact Center admin center or Customer Service admin center application.
 In Power Platform admin center, while you can view existing environments and channels, you can't enable, edit, or delete channels.

-> [!NOTE]
-> If you don't see the provisioning option in the admin center, it's not yet available in your region.
-You can [provision the channels](/dynamics365/customer-service/implement/omnichannel-provision-license?context=/dynamics365/contact-center/context/implement-context) in Power Platform admin center.

 To set up the channels, perform the following steps: